pyOpenSci/pyopensci.github.io/_posts/2022-09-10-executive-director-pyopensci-leah-wasser-updates.md

 ## pyOpenSci is now an independent community organization

-I am thrilled to announce that pyOpenSci is now a fiscally sponsored project of
-<a href="https://communityin.org/our-projects/support-a-project/" target="blank">Community Initiatives</a>!
-This means that pyOpenSci now serves the community of
-scientific Python users and open source software maintainers. pyOpenSci is not affiliated with any specific organization.
+I am thrilled to announce that pyOpenSci is now a fiscally sponsored project of [Community Initiatives](https://communityin.org/our-projects/support-a-project/)!
+This means that pyOpenSci now serves the community of scientific Python users and open source software maintainers. pyOpenSci is not affiliated with any specific organization.
 I (Leah) will now be devoting ALL of my (work :grin: ) time to the pyOpenSci project full time as the official Executive Director.